getreu/tp-note/docs/source/tpnote--manpage.md

 **Summary**: As long as Tp-Note's built-in note viewer is running, the note file and all its referenced (image) files are exposed to all users logged into the computer at that given time.
+With '`viewer.session_binding`' enabled (default), this exposure is limited to the short start-up window before your web browser connects; afterwards only the bound browser is served.
 This concerns only local users, Tp-Note never exposes any information to the network or on the Internet.